-This is the before and after on these inexpensive IKEA canvas panels I purchased almost 8 years ago.
-Putting Cardboard toilet tubes between the eyelets was THE THING that I didn’t realize I needed to do to them, but always wanted.
+This is the before and after on these inexpensive IKEA curtain panels I purchased almost 8 years ago -they held up AMAZING.

-It has always bothered me that even though I have two panels on each side of my front window, they stay SMUSHED together, usually all day, because who has time to stand there and adjust all their window treatments every day?
+Yet, It has always bothered me that I have these two large curtain panels on each side of my front room window, yet they stay SMUSHED together. -usually all day, because who wants to take time adjusting window treatments when there are so many other creative things to do?

 I am happy I did it and I can say for sure now that putting a simple Toilet Paper roll between each eyelet will keep them hanging perfectly neat after opening and closing repeatedly.